 a) that ITU-T has unmatched advantages when it comes to requirements and architecture standards;

-b) that a solid foundation is required to continue developing and enhancing SDN requirements and architecture standards, so that the whole set of standards may be built through an industry-wide synergy,
+b) that a solid foundation is required to continue developing and enhancing SDN and other network softwarization technologies requirements, architecture, signalling/protocol, data model and security standards, so that the whole set of standards may be built through an industry-wide synergy,

 resolves to instruct study groups of the ITU Telecommunication Standardization Sector

-1 to continue and enhance collaboration and cooperation with different standards development organizations (SDOs), industry forums, and open-source software projects on SDN, as appropriate, taking into account the outcome of TSAG work on open source;
+1 to continue and enhance collaboration and cooperation with different standards development organizations (SDOs), industry forums, and open-source software projects on SDN and other network softwarization technologies;

-2 to continue to expand and accelerate the work on SDN standardization, especially carrier SDN;
+2 to continue to expand and accelerate the work on SDN and other network softwarization technologies standardization, especially carrier SDN, ranging from functional requirements, architecture, signalling/protocols, data models to security and multimedia application;

-3 to research the advancement of emerging technology such as NFV container/docker to evolve the SDN technology;

-4 to continue to develop the ITU-T SDN standards to enhance interoperability between the controller products;
+3 to study and research the advancements in network softwarization technologies;

+4 to derive use cases for application of current and emerging network softwarization technologies to future networks, including those that are beneficial to developing countries;

-5 to consider the potential implications of the SDN orchestrator layer for ITU-T operation supporting system (OSS) related work,
+5 to continue to develop standards to coordinate the network orchestrator layer and ITU-T operation supporting system (OSS) related work;

-instructs Study Group 13

-to continue the JCA-SDN work, to coordinate and help plan the work so as to ensure that ITU-T SDN standardization is progressed in a well-coordinated manner and more efficiently among relevant study groups, to study the SDN-related work programmes (including NFV, programmable networks and network as a service) in ITU-T study groups, as well as in other SDOs, forums and consortia, for use in its coordination function, and to provide information on this work for use by the relevant study groups in planning their work,

 instructs the Telecommunication Standardization Advisory Group

-to examine the matter, consider the input of study groups and take the necessary actions, as appropriate, with a view to deciding on the necessary SDN standardization activities in ITU-T, with the following actions:
+to examine the matter, consider the input of study groups and take the necessary actions, as appropriate, with a view to deciding on the necessary SDN and other network softwarization technologies standardization activities in ITU-T, with the following actions:

-• to continue coordination and assistance in SDN standardization across different ITU-T study groups effectively and efficiently;
+• to continue coordination and assistance in SDN and other network softwarization technologies standardization across different ITU-T study groups effectively and efficiently;

-• to continue collaboration with other related standards bodies and forums;
+• to continue collaboration with other network softwarization technologies related standards bodies and forums;

-• to coordinate the work on technical issues of SDN across the study groups according to their areas of expertise;
+• to coordinate the work on technical issues of SDN and other network softwarization technologies across the study groups according to their areas of expertise;

-• to define a clear strategic vision for SDN standardization and an important active role that ITU-T should play,
+• to define a clear strategic vision for SDN and other network softwarization technologies standardization and an important active role that ITU-T should play,

 instructs the Director of the Telecommunication Standardization Bureau

-1 to provide the necessary assistance with a view to expediting such efforts, in particular using any opportunity within the allocated budget to exchange opinions with the telecommunication/ICT industry, including through the chief technology officer (CTO) meetings under Resolution 68 (Rev. Hammamet, 2016) of this assembly, and in particular to promote participation of the industry in SDN standardization work in ITU-T;
+1 to provide the necessary assistance with a view to expediting such efforts, in particular using any opportunity within the allocated budget to exchange opinions with the telecommunication/ICT industry, including through the chief technology officer (CTO) meetings under Resolution 68 (Rev. Hammamet, 2016) of this assembly, and in particular to promote participation of the industry in SDN and other network softwarization standardization work in ITU-T;

-2 to conduct workshops, with other relevant organizations, for capacity building on SDN, so that the gap in technology adoption in developing countries may be bridged at the early stages of implementation of SDN-based networks, and to organize the annual SDN&NFV workshop with open-source solutions representation to share the progress in SDN/NFV standards and real experience in the current carrier network,
+2 to conduct workshops, with other relevant organizations, for capacity building on SDN and other network softwarization technologies, so that the gap in technology adoption in developing countries may be bridged at the early stages of implementation of SDN and other network softwarization technologies based networks, and to organize the annual SDN and other network softwarization technologies workshop with open-source solutions representation to share the progress in SDN and other network softwarization technologies standards and real experience in the current carrier network,

 invites Member States, Sector Members, Associates and academia

-to submit contributions for developing SDN standardization in ITU-T.
+to submit contributions for developing SDN and other network softwarization standardization in ITU-T.